 Read on for more questions and answers.

-Virginia law requires motorists to report most accidents.
+Virginia accident reporting requirements require motorists to report most accidents.

 To start with, you’re required to stop after a collision.
 Under Virginia Code Section 46.2-894, any driver involved in an accident that causes injury, death, or property damage has to stop close to the scene.